-\boldstart{Comparision with coordinate descent optimization:} Next we explicitly compare our gradient descent scheme with a coordinate descent approach.
-Following~\cite{DrorNatureComm24,PopoffPhysRevLett2010}, we express the modulation as $\PrmVect=\sum \phi_k H_k$ where $H_k$ are elements in an Hadamard basis.
+Next, we explicitly compare our gradient descent scheme with a coordinate descent approach.
+Following~\cite{DrorNatureComm24,PopoffPhysRevLett2010}, we express the modulation as $\PrmVect=\sum \phi_k H_k$, where $H_k$ are elements in a Hadamard basis.
 We scan the basis elements, adjusting the phase of one basis element at a time.
-We argue that the resolution of coordinate descent schemes is not only limited by acquisition time, but also by SNR.
+Our algorithm clearly converges in a significantly fewer iterations, as all parameters can be updated simultaneously.
+However, we argue that the resolution of coordinate descent schemes is not only limited by acquisition time but also by SNR.
 For high frequency modes, varying $\phi_k$ results in a very small change to the score, potentially lower than the noise level.
-In \figref{fig:hadamarad} we show that the coordinate descent score cannot improve beyond a certain point.
+In \figref{fig:hadamarad}, we show that the coordinate descent score cannot improve beyond a certain point.
 To illustrate that noise is the limiting factor, we run another coordinate descent scheme, but this time we averaged multiple shots for each basis element to reduce noise.
 This oversampling approach allowed us to update the high frequency modes, leading to much better results.
 However, the oversampling is also $5\times$ slower than the standard coordinate descent scheme and $125\times$ slower than our gradient descent scheme.
-The modulation computed in \figref{fig:hadamarad} is a low-resolution one.
-For higher resolution modulations the time difference between coordinate descent and gradient descent approaches would be even larger.
+The modulation computed in \figref{fig:hadamarad} is a low-resolution one, consisting of only $256$ parameters.
+For higher resolution modulations, the time difference between coordinate descent and gradient descent approaches would be even larger.